Bible Questions for the Church of Christ

-"The passage that convinced me that we in the Church of Christ were thinking wrongly towards the New Testement was the Parable of the Pharisee and the Tax Collector (Luke 18:9-14).
-It was the tax collector who was justified rather the pharisee (who was doing everything perfectly)!" ----Monty
+"The passage that convinced me that we in the Church of Christ were thinking wrongly towards the New Testament was the Parable of the Pharisee and the Tax Collector (Luke 18:9-14).
+It was the tax collector who was justified rather the Pharisee (who was doing everything perfectly)!" ----Monty

 2. Has obedience been so stressed so that the Church of Christ has crossed the line into legalism and fallen into the trap of the Pharisees?
 Does the Parable of the Pharisee and the Tax Collector (Lk 18:9-14) apply as Garrett suggests (chapter 34, Weightier Matters)?
 The word legalism is derived from the word law.
 Since you believe that the Mosaic Law has been replaced by a new law code (the Law of Christ), doesn't that make you legalists by definition?

 3. Jesus said, "If you love me, keep my commandments (John 14:15)."
 What is the context of this command?
 Isn't it love?
 Have you subtly abstracted the law of God from its original context?
 Is your motivation for keeping Christ's commandments the law for its own sake and the supposed results that you get from law-keeping?
 Or is your motivation a deep and abiding love for Jesus!
-Has your insistence on carefully and mechanically keeping the law robbed the essence of the New Testament of its love, joy, and life (chapter 26 beginning on page 91, Sickness)!
+Has your insistence on carefully and mechanically keeping the law robbed the essence of the New Testament of its love, joy, and life?

 4. Jesus warned the scribes and Pharisees: Woe to you!
 For you tithe mint and dill and cummin, and have neglected the weightier provisions of the law—justice and mercy (Matthew 23:23).
 If works are so important, why not emphasize the ones that Jesus emphasized—namely justice and mercy, as well as evangelism (the Great Commandment and the Great Commission)?
 If you will “know them by their fruit,” why not be known by these things rather than the things the CC is known for such as like a cappella singing, church attendance, separatism, water gospel, etc.?
 What message do you seek to send to non-Christians?
 Doesn't Jesus want us to be known as those who have a radical motivation to mercy and love?